Review — TinyBERT: Distilling BERT for Natural Language Understanding

 3.3.
 Data Augmentation

-Data Augmentation Procedure for Task-Specific Distillation
+Data Augmentation Procedure for Task-Specific

-• Pre-trained language model BERT and GloVe word embeddings are combined to do word-level replacement for data augmentation.
+• Pre-trained language model and GloVe word embeddings are combined to do word-level replacement for data augmentation.

 • Specifically, the language model is used to predict word replacements for single-piece words, and the word embeddings are used to retrieve the most similar words as word replacements for multiple-pieces words.